itsRems/gamelab-smp-onboarding/README.md

 # GameLab.GG SMP - Season One // Onboarding

 > If you're reading this, you're very probably a new member of our SMP - Welcome !

-This document is here to give you a short summary of how this server operates, and how to use the various Mods & Plugins provided.
+> This document is here to give you a short summary of how this server operates, and how to use the various Mods & Plugins provided.
 Feel free to come back to it at any time !

-## 0. Nice to haves !
+## 0. Nice to have links !
 Discord server: [discord.gg/QwsFk55guz](https://discord.gg/QwsFk55guz)

 Server IP / WebMap URL: [smp.gamelab.gg](https://smp.gamelab.gg)

 ## 1. Rules